 Criterion Games' 2008 combat racer must be pretty special to come back a decade later and earn a spot on our list.
 Burnout Paradise was a revelation when it released, and there's a very good reason why it's gone down as a cult classic: It's simply the most fun you can have on four (or two) wheels.
 Paradise took the formula perfected in Burnout 3: Takedown and expanded it to an open world teeming with spaces to discover, epic jumps to clear and collectible billboards to smash.
 It was a game you could fully enjoy alone and somehow came even more alive when you were running amok with friends in free roam.
 And its diverse soundtrack (which returns in full in Remastered) only enhanced the action.
 Seriously, what better driving music could there possibly be than Avril Lavigne's "Girlfriend"?

 Out of literally nowhere, rally games have made a stunning comeback.
-Between the likes of the WRC series, Gravel and the just-announced return of V-Rally, off-road fans will soon have more options than they've ever enjoyed at any point over the past decade.
+Between the likes of the WRC series, Gravel and the recently-announced return of V-Rally, off-road fans will soon have more options than they've ever enjoyed at any point over the past decade.
 That said, Codemasters maintains the benchmark in the genre with Dirt 4.
 The career mode has been fleshed out from Dirt Rally, allowing players to run their very own team by hiring and firing crew, signing sponsors and designing liveries.
 And with the innovative Your Stage system, no two legs of a rally are exactly the same, which embodies the unpredictable nature of the sport.
-Perfectly tuned physics and a plethora of vehicles from Group B legends, as well as modern subcompacts and stadium trucks, complete the package.
+Perfectly tuned physics and a plethora of vehicles including Group B legends, as well as modern subcompacts and stadium trucks, complete the package.

 In terms of scope, there's no other racing game that does what Microsoft continues to do with its Forza Motorsport series.
 With 700 cars, Forza 7 contains the largest roster of any racer of this generation.
 Add to that a laundry list of customization features, a redesigned career mode, and 32 tracks ranging from fictional fan favorites like Maple Valley to historic locales like Monza and Le Mans, and there simply isn't a bigger racing experience in the world right now.
 Did we mention it looks absolutely stunning in 4K on Xbox One X?